surjsingh/surjsingh.github.io/content/posts/book-atomichabits.md

 #### 11: Walk slowly but never backwards

 Most effective way to practice habit is to make it easy.
-Most effective form of learning is practically not planning.
+Most effective form of learning is practically doing rather than planning.

 Focus on taking actions not being emotional.